 The intensive cooperation and dialogue with the European Union and the European Commission is also reflected through the processes of preparation the (National) Economic Reform Programme (ERP), as well as this particular strategic document i.e. the Employment and Social Reform Programme (ESRP).

-Economic context 1.1.
+1.1.
+Economic context

 Gross Domestic Product (GDP)